Chapter 20 – In The Mind of Ethan Lawless

 “Could’ve fooled me.
 You didn’t even know your bike was tuned or that the oil had been changed recently.
 Sounds like an amateur to me.”
 Jax uttered and went back to work on the Chevy.

 “Asshole,” Ethan uttered as he took off his jacket and put the work shirt on over his.

 “Jax is fine actually.”
-He called letting Ethan know he’d overheard this.
+The president called letting Ethan know he’d overheard this.